Carina (constellation): Deep-sky objects

 NGC 2516 is an open cluster that is both quite large (approximately half a degree square) and bright, visible to the unaided eye.
 It is located 1,100 light-years from Earth and has approximately 80 stars, the brightest of which is a red giant star of magnitude 5.2.
 NGC 3114 is another open cluster approximately of the same size, though it is more distant at 3,000 light-years from Earth.
 It is more loose and dim than NGC 2516, as its brightest stars are only 6th magnitude.
 The most prominent open cluster in Carina is IC 2602, also called the "Southern Pleiades".
 It contains Theta Carinae, along with several other stars visible to the unaided eye.
 In total, the cluster possesses approximately 60 stars.
 The Southern Pleiades is particularly large for an open cluster, with a diameter of approximately one degree.
 Like IC 2602, NGC 3532 is visible to the unaided eye and is of comparable size.
 It possesses approximately 150 stars that are arranged in an unusual shape, approximating an ellipse with a dark central area.
 Several prominent orange giants are among the cluster's bright stars, of the 7th magnitude.
 Superimposed on the cluster is Chi Carinae, a yellow-white-hued star of magnitude 3.9, far more distant than NGC 3532.

 Carina also contains the naked-eye globular cluster NGC 2808.
 Epsilon Carinae and Upsilon Carinae are double stars visible in small telescopes.

 One noted galaxy cluster is 1E 0657-56, the Bullet Cluster.
 At a distance of 4 billion light-years (redshift 0.296), this galaxy cluster is named for the shock wave seen in the intracluster medium, which resembles the shock wave of a supersonic bullet.
 The bow shock visible is thought to be due to the smaller galaxy cluster moving through the intracluster medium at a relative speed of 3,000–4,000 kilometers per second to the larger cluster.
 Because this gravitational interaction has been ongoing for hundreds of millions of years, the smaller cluster is being destroyed and will eventually merge with the larger cluster.

-Meteors
+Meteor showers

 Carina contains the radiant of the Eta Carinids meteor shower, which peaks around January 21 each year.